Adrian Martinez (American football)

-Adrian Martinez (born January 7, 2000) is an American professional football quarterback for the San Francisco 49ers of the National Football League (NFL).
+Adrian Martinez (born January 7, 2000) is an American professional football quarterback.
 He played college football for the Kansas State Wildcats and Nebraska Cornhuskers.
-He also played for the Birmingham Stallions of the United Football League (UFL) in 2024, leading the league in rushing yards, as well as making the All-UFL team, earning season MVP, championship game MVP, and winning the 2024 UFL Championship.
+Martinez played for the Birmingham Stallions of the United Football League (UFL) in 2024, leading the league in rushing yards, as well as making the All-UFL team, earning season MVP, championship game MVP, and winning the 2024 UFL championship.
+He was most recently part of the San Francisco 49ers of the National Football League (NFL).

 Early life

 Martinez was born on January 1, 2000 in Hanford, California.
 He attended the Clovis West High School in Fresno, California.
 He played both football and basketball in high school.
 He missed his senior season of football due to a torn labrum he suffered while playing basketball.
 As a junior, he was the Fresno Bee football player of the year after he passed for 2,562 yards with 25 touchdowns and rushed for 1,462 yards and 14 touchdowns.

 Martinez was regarded as a four-star prospect and was the seventh-highest-ranked dual-threat quarterback in the class of 2018 according to the 247Sports Composite.
 Martinez originally committed to play college football at the University of California, Berkeley and the University of Tennessee before ultimately deciding on the University of Nebraska–Lincoln.